This guide will help you understand:

 1. Show customers

-1. Preview the customers in this report.
+1. Preview the customers in the report.
 By clicking on the "Show customers" option, you will be navigated to Data & Assets > Customers with the relevant customer filter.

 1. Send campaign